COVESA/ifex/README.md

 ## Installing and use python version(s) with `pyenv`

-NOTE: Pyenv is not quite the same as other virtual environment handlers.
-Its most important function is to download, compile, and install a particular python version from source code.
-If your system python version is one that is not supported by this project and you are not able to install the right python version using another method, then this can be used *if* you are not able to install the right python version using another method.
-It can also be used in combination with virtual-environment handlers, to get access to different python versions.
+NOTE: Pyenv can set up virtual environments but is often considered no the best choice for that, and we don't use it that way.
+Pyenv's most important function is to download, compile, and install a particular python version from source code.
+If your system python version is one that is not supported by this project and you are not able to install the right python version using another method, then Pyenv can be used.
+It can be used in combination with virtual-environment handlers, to get access to different python versions.

 If [`pyenv` shell command](https://github.com/pyenv/pyenv) is not installed, use its [installer](https://github.com/pyenv/pyenv-installer) to get it: